readium/webpub-manifest/contexts/default/README.md

 ## Language

-In order to indicate its primary language, a Web Publication Manifest should use a `language` element.
+In order to indicate its primary language, a Web Publication Manifest <span class="rfc">should</span> use a `language` element.
 Its value must be a valid [BCP 47](https://tools.ietf.org/html/bcp47) language tag.

 ```json
 "language": "en"
 ```

-If a publication has more than one primary language (a bilingual edition for example), the `language` element may contain an array of BCP 47 language tags:
+If a publication has more than one primary language (a bilingual edition for example), the `language` element <span class="rfc">may</span> contain an array of BCP 47 language tags:

 ```json
 "language": ["en", "fr", "ja"]